Mbuyiseli Madlanga: Legal career

-In 1991, Madlanga returned to South Africa, now a much freer place, and began practice as an advocate in Mthatha.
+In 1991, amid the negotiations to end apartheid, Madlanga returned to South Africa and began practice as an advocate in Mthatha.
 His admission to the Bar was moved by his close friend and mentor Tholie Madala; Sandile Ngcobo, with whom Madlanga would also later work at the Constitutional Court of South Africa, was a colleague and friend of both.

 On 1 September 1996, Madlanga was appointed to the bench of the Transkei Division of the High Court (now the Mthatha seat of the Eastern Cape Division).
 He later became its acting Judge President.
 From 1998 to 1999, he was an acting judge on the Supreme Court of Appeal.

 The following year he became an acting judge of the Constitutional Court upon Arthur Chaskalson's invitation.
 He was on the bench in Mohamed v President of the Republic of South Africa, which held that the South African government may not extradite a suspect who may face the death penalty unless it receives an assurance it will not be imposed; Prince v President, Cape Law Society, which upheld a law criminalising the use of marijuana, even for religious reasons; Carmichele v Minister of Safety and Security; Minister of Public Works v Kyalami Ridge Environmental Association; and S v Mamabolo.
 Madlanga authored S v Steyn, which declared unconstitutional provisions of the Criminal Procedure Act, 1977 that removed an accused person's automatic right of appeal against a magistrate's court conviction.

 In 2001, Madlanga resigned from the bench, saying the salary was insufficient to support his family, and returned to private practice.
 He appeared for South Africa at the International Court of Justice in the case regarding the Israeli West Bank barrier.
 He also served as evidence leader at the commission of inquiry into the fitness of Bheki Cele to hold office as national police commissioner, and at the Farlam Commission investigating the Marikana miners' strike.